6 Reasons the 12 Steps of AA Isn’t Right for You

 If you’re looking for programs similar to AA, ask your doctors and counselors at rehab for recommendations on alternative therapies that can enhance your recovery.
 Faces and Voices for Recovery, SMART Recovery, Women for Sobriety, and LifeRing Secular Recovery are all alternatives to AA that can offer you the support you need to stay clean and develop healthier lifestyle habits.

-If you or someone you love needs help fighting alcohol addiction, call our 24/7 confidential helpline at 800-483-2193 to learn more about your treatment options.
+If you or someone you love needs help fighting alcohol addiction, call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to learn more about your treatment options.
 We’ll help you find a drug detox center ready to help you get clean and successfully overcome alcohol dependence.